First Feature of His Religion

 8 And Jesus answered and said unto him, Get thee behind me, Satan: for it is written, Thou shalt worship the Lord thy God, and him only shalt thou serve.

 What exactly are the strong things, the forces, that Satan governs?
 A recurrent teaching of Scripture, including the Book of Daniel, is that Satan is the head of an organized host of wicked angels.
+Identifying these as the ma’uzzim under Satan’s control suits the context, where maoz has already appeared as a term for an angel (v.
+1).
 Elsewhere in Scripture, Satan is given titles similar to "god of forces."
 He is the prince of the power of the air (Eph.
-2:2), a ruler of the darkness of this world (Eph.
+2:2) and a ruler of the darkness of this world (Eph.
 6:12).
-The title "god of forces" is consistent also with one of Daniel's major themes: namely, the angelic realm.
-A few verses earlier, in chapter 10, the book reveals that Satan has powerful lieutenants with the rank of prince.
+The reading "god of forces" follows directly if we assume that the purpose of the title is to give us more information under the heading of a major theme, for one major theme of Daniel’s book is the angelic realm.
+Back in chapter 10, early in the account of the same vision, we learn that Satan has powerful lieutenants with the rank of prince.
 Now the view expands to take in other forces who do his bidding.

 The text presents an apparent contradiction.
-The angel presenting the oracle says in one breath that the Antichrist will not honor any god (vs. 36-37), and in the next breath that he will honor a god of forces (v.
+The angel quoting the Scripture of Truth says that the Antichrist will not honor any god (vv.
+36–37), but adds that he will in fact honor a god—a god of forces (v.
 38).
 Help in reconciling these two assertions comes from the next title used for Satan.
 He is called "a strange god" (v.
 39).
-As used here, the term implies a god unrecognized by the principal religions of mankind—as it says, "a god whom his fathers knew not" (v.
+"Strange" means "alien" (27).
+As used here, the term implies a god unrecognized by the principal religions of mankind; as it says, "a god whom his fathers knew not" (v.
 38).
 Construing the term in this way clarifies the statement that the Antichrist will not honor any god.
 The statement must be looking only at the traditional pantheon.
 The view excludes Satan, who, under his own name and in his own person, has never been a general object of worship.

-The oracle proceeds to illuminate Satan's role in the regime of the Antichrist, but, unfortunately, the KJV offers a garbled translation.
+The oracle proceeds in verse 39 to illuminate Satan’s role in the regime of the Antichrist, but unfortunately, the KJV offers an unsatisfactory translation.
 The subject of "acknowledge" is not "he," the Antichrist, but the word wrongly translated "whom."
 The oracle should read,

 And he will do this [that is, honor his god with precious things] in the fortresses of forces with an alien god: any who acknowledge him [the alien god] he [the Antichrist] will greatly honor, and he will make them rule over many, and the land he will divide for a reward.